-Electrical Estimating - Job Walk
+Electrical Estimating - Tips for Doing a Job Walk

-Before creating an estimate using estimating software, it is very advantageous to do a job walk.
-It is recommended you review the project plans prior to doing the job walk so that you are familiar with it.
-Follow these steps to be most effective on your Job Walk.
+It is best when have a chance to review the plans prior to doing the job walk so that you are familiar with it.

 • Is the owner furnishing any equipment or materials such as lighting fixtures or switch gear?

 • During what hours is the work to be performed?

 • Who will pay for parking costs of your or your employees' vehicles?